exasol/integration-test-docker-environment/doc/changes/unreleased.md

 ## Refactorings

  - #417: Replaced Ubuntu 18.04 and Ubuntu 20.04 Docker images with Ubuntu 22.04
- - #430: Splitted up common.py
+ - #430: Splitted up api/common.py which changes the imports for its parts in breaking way